25 April, 2019

-A penetration testing plan should be agreed on to by your organization as well as the penetration testing team.
-In case if the penetration team is provided by a third-party service provider, a legally-binding contract must be signed.
-If you are having troubles in selecting a penetration testing service provider, this guide will help you out.
+A penetration testing plan should be agreed on by your organization as well as the penetration testing team.
+In case the penetration team is provided by a third-party service provider, a legally-binding contract must be signed.
+If you are having trouble selecting a penetration testing service provider, this guide will help you out.

 Step 3 – Selecting Appropriate Tools

 There are a plethora of tools available in the market for conducting a penetration test.
 Depending upon your requirements and budget constraints, you can either opt for an on-premise tool or conduct a penetration test using a cloud-based penetration testing tool like BreachLock.
 In the latter case, it is a cloud performing a test on another cloud.

 Selecting a tool is a dilemma for the decision-makers of a company.
 You must check that the tool is able to simulate a real-life attack on your cloud presence.
 In addition, you should not entirely depend on tools and should also consider manual testing by security experts.

 Although finding vulnerabilities is quite an obvious step in a penetration test, a penetration testing document is going to stay with your company until the end of the time.
 It will also form a basis for future security-related updates for your organization.
 While vulnerabilities are being reported, they should be classified depending on the layer there were found on such as the network layer, database, application layer, storage, etc. You can check the contents of an ideal penetration testing report here.

 - Check the SLA between your organization and the CSP